In Italian adjectives (describing words) agree with the gender and number of the person or object which is being described.

 One important rule is Italian Adjectives usually (but not always) go after the noun.
-Therefore ‘the big house’ would be ‘the house small‘.
+Therefore ‘the small house’ would be ‘the house small‘.
 However further down you will learn about when to put Italian adjectives before the noun.

 Use the appropriate table to work out the correct ending for your adjective.
 Please note that the one you choose depends on the noun being described, not the person doing the describing.